 Chocolate ganache is a delicious alternative to buttercream.
 This recipe can easily be cut in half or even doubled.
-I have a live recorded video of the entire process in my Facebook group!
+I have a live recorded video of the entire process below the recipe!

 Chocolate Ganache 3 Ways